bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── BUILD.bazel
 ```

-The `WORKSPACE` file was updated as well, and we have a new file called `deps.bzl`.
+The `WORKSPACE` file was updated as well, now loading the go dependecy definitions from a new file called `deps.bzl`.
 We now have a working Bazel project, so what commands can we run?

 ### Basic Bazel commands